The trial of Metropolitan Tychikos: When the Church “washes its hands”

 (Isaiah 59:14)

-In the spring of 2025, an event occurred in the life of the Church of Cyprus that, in the opinion of many priests and laypeople, became a sign of the Church’s crisis – the suspension of Metropolitan Tychikos of Paphos from the governance of his eparchy.
+In the spring of 2025, an event occurred in the life of the Church of Cyprus that many priests and laypeople saw as a sign of spiritual crisis: the suspension of Metropolitan Tychikos of Paphos from the governance of his eparchy.

-The decision, adopted by the Holy Synod of the Church of Cyprus, caused not only bewilderment but also profound protest among those who knew the hierarch personally – as a monk of rare purity, a man of prayer and meekness, a pastor who had, in a short time, breathed new life into the Paphos Metropolis.
+The decision, adopted by the Holy Synod of the Church of Cyprus, caused bewilderment and deep protest among those who knew the hierarch personally – as a monk of rare purity, a man of prayer and meekness, a pastor who had, in a short time, breathed new life into the Paphos Metropolis.

 Metropolitan Tychikos was removed from his eparchy in May 2025 – formally on charges of “canonical violations” and “poor administration.”
-In reality, the accusations were so trivial that the very list of “offenses” looked like a document from that same Pharisaic era, when the desire to condemn at any cost outweighed the faintest notion of justice, and the letter of the law was wielded against its spirit.
+In reality, the accusations were so trivial that the very list of “offenses” resembled a document from the Pharisaic era, when the desire to condemn outweighed any sense of justice, and the letter of the law was wielded against its spirit.

 He was accused of four “crimes”: